kthjm/chenv/README.md

 REFRESH_TOKEN=XXXXXXXX
 EXTENSION_ID=XXXXXXXX # after insert
 ```
-This file is parsed by [node-env-file](https://github.com/grimen/node-env-file).
+This is parsed by [node-env-file](https://github.com/grimen/node-env-file).
 If not exist in process cause only warning without error.

 ### insert
 [Inserts a new item](https://developer.chrome.com/webstore/webstore_api/items/insert) has option only `-e`.